avergro/Spruce-cold-stress/README.md

 1. Umeå Plant Science Centre, Department of Forest Genetics and Plant Physiology, Swedish University of Agricultural Sciences, SE901 83 Umeå, Sweden.
 2. Umeå Plant Science Centre, Department of Plant Physiology, Umeå University, SE901 87 Umeå, Sweden.

+# Short Title: Norway spruce deploys canonical and delayed cold acclimation responses in a  tissue-specific manner.

 # Abstract

 Cold acclimation in plants is a complex phenomenon that involves a number of different stress-responsive transcriptional and metabolic pathways.
 Most gene expression studies have addressed short-term cold acclimation responses in herbaceous plants while few have focused on long-term cold responses, and even fewer have investigated perennial evergreens such as conifers, which survive extremely low temperatures during winter.
 To characterize the transcriptome changes during cold acclimation in Picea abies (L.) H. Karst (Norway spruce), we performed RNA-Sequencing analysis of needles and roots subjected to cold treatments through a chilling progression (5 °C) until 10 days at freeze temperature (-5 °C).
 Comparing gene expression responses of needles against Arabidopsis thaliana L. (Arabidopsis) leaves, our results showed that early transient inductions were observed in both species but the transcriptional response of Norway spruce was delayed.
 Our results indicate that, similar to herbaceous species, Norway spruce principally utilizes early response transcription factors (TF) that belong to the AP2/ERF superfamily and NACs.
 However, unique to the Norway spruce response was a large group of TFs that mounted a late transcriptional response to low temperature.
 A regulatory network analysis identified key TFs, including a root-specific bHLH101-like and other members of the same family with a pervasive role in cold regulation, such as ICE1 and AKS3-like and also members of the NAC (anac47 and anac28-like) and AP2/ERF superfamilies (DREB2 and ERF3-like), providing new functional insights into cold stress response strategies in Norway spruce.